• Skip to primary navigation

 Long Term Issues

-A truly bright spark planted trees that are far too close to the house, are completely unsuitable for the area, and let them grow to become problems, never thinking toward the future.
+A truly bright spark planted trees that are far too close to the house, are completely unsuitable for the area, and let them grow to become problems, never thinking of the future.
 For example, someone planted a Cuban Royal palm next to the patio as part of a screening garden.
 This palm grows to an exceptional size.
 A single frond falling damaged the roof, took out the major spotlight, and contributed to the uneven paving in the back patio area.
 After seeing how much damage the palm was causing, the previous owners opted to remove it.
 No such logic applied to the other palms planted in the same area, nor the umbrella tree right beside the water meter.
 The location of these trees was truly a decision made by someone who had no long-term goals.

 Motivating Ourselves

-This is our home for the time being, flawed but comfortable, and we seek to improve it to fit our mindset and conform to the lifestyle we try to lead.
+This is our abode for the time being, flawed, ugly, but comfortable, and we seek to improve it to fit our mindset and conform to the lifestyle we try to lead.
 The satisfaction we find in growing this, repairing that, building this, all leads to our long-term future sustainability elsewhere, away from the suburbs.
 We dream of a temperate climate, an orchard of fruit trees, livestock grazing, and a home that is built for our lifestyle.
 Follow along and learn as we do.
 This entire site is the record of our attempt at becoming self-sufficient in a tropical climate, and hopefully a resource for others who live in the tropics and found information lacking.

-OUR TEAM
+OUR TEAM OF ONE

 An image of the author